lpryszcz/htseq/doc/tutorials/bam_reader.rst

 Parsing a BAM file
 --------------------
-To parse a BAM (binary) file, you can use the sibiling class :class:`BAM_Reader`.
+To parse a BAM (binary) file, you can use the sibling class :class:`BAM_Reader`.
 Using a context::

    >>> with HTSeq.BAM_Reader('SRR001432_head.bam') as f: